 A fresh sourdough loaf of bread from In Grano is not only delicious, but full of prebiotics!
 Image courtesy of In Grano.

 RG: I am a huge bread lover but, it is no secret, we are living in a bit of a carb-conscious world.
-I see on your web site you will be blogging about topics such as gluten allergies, celiac disease, and the positive impacts of sourdough on gut health.
+I see on your website you will be blogging about topics such as gluten allergies, celiac disease, and the positive impacts of sourdough on gut health.
 Is there anything you would like to briefly touch upon here regarding these topics?

-AP: There's a lot of misconceptions around bread and carbs.
+AP: There's a lot of misconceptions about bread and carbs.
 Sourdough bread is rich in prebiotics, helping your gut health, and providing a bloat-free digestion experience.
 If you notice bread gives you issues but you don’t have celiac disease, we suggest you try our 36-hour sourdough loaf to start.
 Much of the gluten is digested in the fermentation process, meaning that when it hits your stomach, your digestive tract doesn’t have as much of the work as it would with store-bought bread.

 R: Is there anything else you would like our readers to know about In Grano?